FdeFabricio/POC/tutorials/STIA/README.md

 ## Executing the analysis

 The STIA can receive two parameters.
-For temporal intersection, you need to inform a list of all timestamp columns.
+For temporal intersection you need to inform a list of all timestamp columns.
 For spatial it requires a list of a list.
 The latter has the latitude and longitude columns of each data frame.
 Both are not required, hence you can run only temporal intersection analysis if you want.

 ```
 tempList <- list(checkin=ci$V2, instagram=ig$V2, weatherUn=wu$EST, noiseTube=nt$made_at)